ajnart/homarr-docs/docs/community/known-issues.md

 ### Resolution
 For the time being, restart your docker container after adding / making any changes to your icons.

-## 🚨 403 status on most of applications
+## 🚨 Nginx Reverse Proxy may block Homarr's requests to several apps
 If you are using [Nginx Proxy Manager](https://nginxproxymanager.com) for opening Homarr.

 ### Indicators